U.S. event, market closures for funeral of former President Bush

 The Association of American Railroads will issue its weekly report on major railroad traffic on Wednesday.

-Reporting by April Joyner, David Gaffen, Richard Leong, Saqib Iqbal Ahmed, Jonathan Spicer, Jessica Resnick-Ault and Chizu Nomiyama in New York and Pete Schroeder, Michelle Price, Andrea Ricci and Melissa Bland in Washington; editing by Jonathan Oatis and Rosalba O'Brien
+Reporting by April Joyner, David Gaffen, Richard Leong, Saqib Iqbal Ahmed, Jonathan Spicer, Jessica Resnick-Ault and Chizu Nomiyama in New York, Pete Schroeder, Michelle Price, Andrea Ricci and Melissa Bland in Washington and Julie Ingwersen in Chicago; editing by Rosalba O'Brien and Dan Grebler